Hannover Medical School

-The Hannover Medical School (Note: Although traditionally the English spelling is Hanover, the German spelling Hannover with the double has become more popular in English, the local government writes Hannover with the double on their English webpages, and the medical school writes their English-language name with Hannover and its double .) (abbreviated to MHH) is a university medical centre founded in 1965 in Hanover, Germany.
-MHH is part of a regional medical network.
+The Hannover Medical School (abbreviated to MHH) was founded as Germany's first independent medical university.
+Located in Hanover, it is a maximum care hospital with a supra-regional catchment area, a university offering courses in medicine and dentistry as well as numerous other subjects.
+It is also a research institution focusing on infection and immunity, transplantation and regeneration, biomedical engineering and implants.

 History

+The MHH was founded in 1965.
 In June 1961, the German Science and Humanities Council recommended that seven new academies of medicine be established in Germany so that the number of medicine students would increase by 7,000.
-Within the month, the Parliament of Lower Saxony approved plans to establish a state medical university here.
+Within the month, the Parliament of Lower Saxony approved plans to establish a state medical university.

 A committee to found a medical academy of Hanover met for the first time in December 1961.
 By February 1962, it was decided that this academy would be located in the city of Hanover.
 On 1 April 1963, the government of Lower Saxony issued an order to establish the Medical Academy of Hanover, which would become MHH.

 In 1965, after less than four years of planning, the structure of the medical school had been decided, and construction plans were complete.
 On 27 May 1965, a celebration marking the founding of MHH was held at the University of Veterinary Medicine Hannover.
-The founding rector of MHH was the internist, Professor Rudolf Schoen of the University of Göttingen.
-He was succeeded by the first elected rector, Professor Fritz Hartmann, who played a decisive role in both the concept and physical form of MHH.
-MHH was realised as a university campus in Roderbruch.
-The close proximity of the clinics and institutes guarantees intense integration of patient care, research and teaching.
+The founding rector of MHH was the internist, Rudolph Schoen of the University of Göttingen.
+He was succeeded by the first elected rector, Fritz Hartmann who played a decisive role in both the concept and physical form of MHH.
+MHH was realised as a university campus in Roderbruch The close proximity of the clinics and institutes guarantees intense integration of patient care, research and teaching.

-The first classes were held in the summer semester of 1965, in the Oststadt-Heidehaus Hospital.
-The student-teacher ratio was initially 12 teachers for 41 students, but within ten years the number of students rose to about 1,000, and after only 20 years, to 3,000.
+The first classes were held in the summer semester of 1965, in the Oststadt-Heidehaus Hospital The student-teacher ratio was initially 12 teachers for 41 students, but within ten years the number of students rose to about 1,000, and after only 20 years, to 3,000.
 With the addition of new departments, the original number of 12 professors increased to about 140.
 Only 12 years after MHH was founded, 80 per cent of the planned departments and clinics had been realised.